Zero friction.

 - Transmit viruses or malicious content

-4. Intellectual PropertyAll content, code, features, and branding associated with Propelo and the website are the property of Firecode Labs and are protected by copyright, trademark, and other laws.
+- Interfere with the functionality or security of the Service4.
+Intellectual PropertyAll content, code, features, and branding associated with Propelo and the website are the property of Firecode Labs and are protected by copyright, trademark, and other laws.
 You may not reproduce or use them without our express written permission.5.
 Third-Party ServicesThe Service integrates with third-party platforms such as:

 - Google (for login and calendar syncing)